Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems: Individual contributions

-The first author would like to warmly thank Nicolas Chopin for pointing out the link between the first method presented in this article and \citet{titsias2018}.
-Some of the cSMC ideas presented in this article also stemmed from discussions and presentations that took place at the ``Computational methods for unifying multiple statistical analyses'' (Fusion) workshop organised by R\'emi Bardenet, Kerrie Mengersen, Pierre Pudlo, and Christian Robert in Centre International de Rencontres Mathématiques (CIRM) in October 2022.
-Both authors gratefully acknowledge funding from the Academy of Finland, project 321891 (ADAFUME), and project 321900 (PARADIST).
+\begin{acks}[Acknowledgments] The first author would like to warmly thank Nicolas Chopin for pointing out the link between the first method presented in this article and~\citet{titsias2018}.
+Some cSMC ideas presented in this article also stemmed from discussions and presentations that took place at the ``Computational methods for unifying multiple statistical analyses'' (Fusion) workshop organised by R\'emi Bardenet, Kerrie Mengersen, Pierre Pudlo, and Christian Robert in Centre International de Rencontres Mathématiques (CIRM) in October 2022.
+Finally, the authors would like to thank two anonymous reviewers for their constructive feedback. \end{acks}

+\begin{funding} Both authors gratefully acknowledge funding from the Academy of Finland, project 321891 (ADAFUME), and project 321900 (PARADIST).
+Adrien Corenflos also acknowledges the financial support provided by UKRI for OCEAN (a 2023-2029 ERC Synergy grant co-sponsored by UKRI). \end{funding}